For the Hartwick Intro to Anthropology 2018 on politics there were two readings:

 Politics & Ongka’s Big Moka

-This was a good time to view Ongka’s Big Moka as a way of linking various parts of what we are doing in the last part of the course:
+This was a good time to view Ongka’s Big Moka as a way of linking various parts of what we were doing:

 - Economics: What is the Moka system?